atomicjolt/adhesion/README.md

 Note: the App and Assets subdomains must be different.

 #### Modify application name
-1. Open application.rb and change `ltistarterapp` to the name you choose.
+1. Open application.rb and change `Adhesion` to the name you choose.
-2. Do a global search and replace for `lti_starter_app` and change it to the name you choose.
+2. Do a global search and replace for `adhesion` and change it to the name you choose.
-3. Do a global search and replace for `ltistarterapp` (use only letters or numbers for this name.
+3. Do a global search and replace for `Adhesion` (use only letters or numbers for this name.
 Special characters like '_' will result in errors).

 ### Setup script
 Run the setup script to configure your local nginx and to setup symlinks to your configuration files (database.yml, etc)